-More at British Dental Association bda.org and General Dental Council, gdc-uk.org.
+More at British Dental Association bda.org, General Dental Council, gdc-uk.org and studyinghealthcare. ac.uk.

 Dietitians translate the science of nutrition into advice about food.
 They promote good health by working with people with special dietary needs, informing the public and educating health professionals.